huggingface/transformers/examples/pytorch/question-answering/QAT-qdqbert/README.md

 |`--disable-dropout` | disable dropout for consistent activation ranges |

-## FP32 Fine-tuning for comparison
+## Fine-tuning of FP32 model for comparison

 Finetune a fp32 precision model with: